 There are three components to the cost of attending institution a.
 The first two are tuition prices and distance.
 The third is a cost associated with the program differences between institution j and a.
 Given the students chose institution j over institution a, the alternative institution's program offerings are second best to institution j's.
-All else equal, in order to attend institution a over institution a, students would need to be compensated with some amount of money.
-The compensation such that they are indifferent between choosing institution a are shown as the equivalent variation.
-For institution a, the cost of attendance per student a is represented by the following equation:
+All else equal, in order to attend institution a over institution j, students would need to be compensated with some amount of money.
+The compensation such that they are indifferent between choosing institution j and a is known as the equivalent variation.
+For institution a, the cost of attendance per student (C_a) is represented by the following equation: